Lemoncode/d3js-typescript-examples/02-single-bar/Readme.md

 ```

 - Let's add the rectangles, this time, we will calculate the width dinamically and
   the height will be fixed.
+We have one challenge here... each bar (PSOE, PP, ...)
+  has to start when the previous one finished, in order to solve this we are going
+  to use an accumulator (in the next example we will learn how to solve
+  this using a layout)

 ```typescript
 let currentXPosition = 0;